IsaacMorris1980/appLauncher/README.md

 • Adding Accessibility

-## Features Dropping
+## Features Dropped
+(If you would like these features re-implemented make an issue ticket)

-• Re-implementing swipe right for Cortana (In case your wondering it's 100% inspired by swipe right for Google Now)
+• wipe right for Cortana (In case your wondering it's 100% inspired by swipe right for Google Now)

 • Ok Cortana (inspired 100% by google now and siri)